Section 21 eviction

 Staying after a section 21 notice

-Find out what happens if you need to stay past the date a section 21 notice ends.
+It's legal for you to stay past the end of a section 21 notice period.

 Your tenancy rights continue until you leave or are legally evicted.
 You continue to have all the rights of an assured shorthold tenant.